msu/csci-432-fall2021/README.md

 academic endeavors.

 Plagiarism will not be tolerated in this course.
-According to the Merriam-Webster dictionary, plagiarism is `the act of using another person's words or ideas without giving credit to that person.'
+According to the Merriam-Webster dictionary, plagiarism is "the act of using another person's words or ideas without giving credit to that person."
 Proper credit means describing all outside resources (conversations, websites, etc.), and explaining the extent to which the resource was used.
 Penalties for plagiarism at MSU include (but are not limited to) failing the assignment, failing the class, or having your degree